-096 INTERMEDIATE ALGEBRA FOR STATISTICS
+096 PREPARATION FOR ELEMENTARY STATISTICS 6 UNITS

-An accelerated one-semester course to transfer-level Elementary Statistics (Math 160) covering core concepts from arithmetic, pre-algebra, elementary and intermediate algebra, and descriptive statistics that are needed to understand the basics of college-level statistics.
+An accelerated one-semester course to transfer-level Elementary Statistics (Math 160) covering core concepts from arithmetic, prealgebra, elementary and intermediate algebra, and descriptive statistics that are needed to understand the basics of college-level statistics.
 Concepts are taught through the context of descriptive data analysis.
 The core arithmetic and algebra skills needed to understand the concepts, formulas, and graphs used in transfer-level statistics are investigated in a "just-in-time" approach rather than the standard sequence found in the traditional algebra path.
-Additional emphasis is placed on solving and graphing linear, exponential, and logarithmic equations; modeling with linear and exponential functions; and exponential and logarithmic functions as inverses of each other.
+Additional emphasis is placed on solving and graphing linear equations; modeling with linear functions; solving contextualized problems; and dimensional analysis.
 This course is NOT intended for math, science, computer science, business, or engineering majors.
+Pass/No Pass only.
 Non-degree applicable.